 Don Haddox.
 Originally from northern Ohio, Coach Haddox moved to Vermont in 2003, where he has coached the Harwood Union HS boys team for the past nine seasons.
 In that time, his high school teams have earned one Vermont Division II State Championship, one State Runner-up, and four additional final four appearances, and he has been recognized as the Capital League Coach of the Year three times.
 He joined Capital SC’s staff in 2009, receiving the Club’s “Impact Award” in 2013, and also serves as a head coach in Vermont’s Olympic Development Program.
 Before arriving in Vermont, Don played youth soccer in Ohio for AC Puma and Internationals Soccer Club before moving into the collegiate ranks to star at the DIII Top-20 program Hiram College (after a short stint at national powerhouse University of Akron) where he was twice named captain and recognized on the All-Conference team.
 After college he played three years in the Lake Erie Semi-Pro League with GFS and the Cleveland Caps.
 He holds his Master’s Degree in Chemical Engineering from Akron, and has earned his National “D” License from the USSF, an NSCAA National Diploma and an NSCAA Level 1 Goalkeeping Diploma.
 Don works full-time as an engineer for the VT Agency of Natural Resources and lives in Waterbury with his wife (and fellow Capital SC Senior Staff) Stephanie.

 John Dellipriscoli.
 Originally from Montpelier, John played for Montpelier High School where he was a two-time all-state performer and the 2004 Capital League Player of the Year.
 After high school, John went on to play NCAA Division 1 soccer at Manhattan College in the Bronx, NY.
 As a Jasper he was a three-time MAAC All-Academic performer and captained the team his senior year.
-After earning a B.A. in Economics from Manhattan, John moved to Tulsa, OK as an Americorps member in the Lasallian Volunteers program.
+After earning a B.A. in Economics and International Studies from Manhattan, John moved to Tulsa, OK as an Americorps member in the Lasallian Volunteers program.
 In Tulsa, he was the athletic director of San Miguel Middle School and an assistant coach for the nationally ranked Bishop Kelley High School girls’ varsity soccer team, winning a 5A state championship in 2011.
 After serving two years in Tulsa, John moved to San Francisco, CA where he attended the University of San Francisco.
-At USF, he served as a graduate assistant for the men’s soccer program and was also a staff coach for SoccerInsight.
+At USF, he served as a volunteer graduate assistant for the men’s soccer program and was also a staff coach for SoccerInsight.
 In May 2013, he earned his M.A. in International and Development Economics and currently works full-time as an economist at Economic & Policy Resources, Inc. in Williston, VT.
-John holds a USSF National “D” License and has been a long time summer camp and clinic coach for Capital Soccer, as well as a player for the Capital men’s team.
-Last season he coached the Capital U-9 Futbolista’s program and the U-18 girls’ team.
+John holds a USSF National “C” License and has been a staff coach for Capital Soccer since 2013, as well as a player for the Capital men’s team.
+He also is currently the head coach of the Montpelier High School girls’ varsity soccer program and has been since 2015.

 Joe Yalicki.
 Joe played soccer for Harwood Union High School before attending The University of New Hampshire where he focused on Marketing and Sports Studies.
 He has worked as a camp counselor at Lotus Lake Camp in Williamstown, VT for the past 9 years.
 He spent the fall as an assistant coach for the Harwood varsity boys team.
 Joe coached the U15 boys and U17 girls last season with Capital.